Create A Stock Trading Edge

 Conclusion

-In this article, we've shown how changing minor things with your trading strategy can have huge effects on your trading performance.
-Depending on your computer savviness this might be difficult to do all of this on your own without any assistance from an advanced analytics platform like TradesViz.com (free to join and use), but it can be done using spreadsheets (either via Excel or Google).
+This article shows how changing minor things with your trading strategy can greatly affect your trading performance.
+Depending on your computer savviness it might be difficult to do all of this on your own without any assistance from an advanced analytics platform like TradesViz.com (free to join and use), but it can be done using spreadsheets (either via Excel or Google).

 As we showed, once you have identified your flaws, all that is left to do is: be disciplined and strictly follow the rules you put in place.
 This is the hardest part of trading.
 You might find an edge with complex analysis and backtesting, but the execution of your trading system/edge is purely done by you, so with your dedication and effort of adhering to the rules of your system, you are inevitably going to fail.
 However, if you do pull this off, and are used to this cycle of analysis -> testing -> putting it into practice, you’ve just gained a skill to consistently make money for the rest of your life.